Kkkdddww/weniv_blog/blog/[20240505]_[Quantum Algorithm #1]_[python]_[]_[Project]_[].md

 In **case1,** we need **no gate.** In case2, we need **CNOT gate.** In **case3,** we need **CNOT gate and X gate.** In **case4,** we need **X gate.**

+With this 4 gate , we can simulate Deutsch algorithm!

+Here is code.
+I use jupyther notebook workspace.